PseudoDevs/IamGhost/amd10.md

-Last updated: 2024-04-08 15:08:29
+Last updated: 2024-04-08 15:09:03
-Random Quote: Out there, I don't stand a chance.
-I do in here. - Jang Deok-su
+Random Quote: I guess we all have things we try to hide.
+But they can't stay hidden forever. - Hannah Baker